nhatvo1502/ask-dota/README.md

 git clone https://github.com/nhatvo1502/ask-dota
 ```

-2. To get started a discord account is needed - sign up [here](https://discord.com)
+2. Sign up a discord account if you don't already have one [here](https://discord.com)

 3. A discord app will need to be set up following this [instruction](https://viebly.com/create-basic-discord-bot/technology/)